mixxxdj/website/content/pages/privacy-policy.md

 - You can find the Privacy Policy of the Mixxx Discourse Forum here: [https://mixxx.discourse.group/privacy](https://mixxx.discourse.group/privacy)
 - You can find the Zulip Privacy Policy here: [https://zulip.com/policies/privacy](https://zulip.com/policies/privacy)

-One can modify their user information at any time, through the options of those websites.

 ## Contact Mixxx